Admission Information for all Applicants

 - A satisfactory conduct record.

-- Applicants must identify a preferred term of enrollment whether summer B, fall or spring on their application.
+- Applicants must identify a preferred term of enrollment on their application.
 The application may be considered for and admission may be offered to terms other than the preferred term specified on the application.
 Applicants who wish to change their term of entry should contact the Office of Admissions immediately.

 - Admission to on-campus degree programs must be validated by taking one or more on-campus courses in the specific semester for which the student is accepted.
-Correspondence and/or Web courses do not fulfill this requirement, and this rule does not apply to Web-based degree programs.
+Correspondence and/or internet -courses do not fulfill this requirement, and this rule does not apply to internet-based degree programs.